SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 of the *Enterobacteriaceae* associated with two antibiotic treatment groups (∆metranidazole and ∆vancomycin).
-Interestingly, one treatment group (∆vancomycin) developed significantly less tumors despite a similar increase in this potentially tumor-modulating bacterial clade*.* A recent study by Arthur and colleagues showed that in an IL-10-deficient colitis-associated mouse model of CRC; there is an enrichment of *Enterobacteriaceae* associated with inflammation [Arthur et al., 2012].
+Interestingly, one treatment group (∆vancomycin) developed significantly less tumors despite a similar increase in this potentially tumor-modulating bacterial clade.
+A recent study by Arthur and colleagues showed that in an IL-10-deficient colitis-associated mouse model of CRC; there is an enrichment of *Enterobacteriaceae* associated with inflammation [Arthur et al., 2012].
 This leads to an expansion of *E. coli*